paulatsydney/Leonardo_IOT_ML_PW_2018/Exercise_07/Exercise_07.md

 	![](images/01.png)

 1. Navigate to **Regions -> Cloud Foundry Environment > Europe (Frankfurt)**
+	Choose US on AWS in case your user is on US data center
 	![](images/02.png)

 1. Click on your global account **SAP\_ML\_Demo**  	![](images/03.png)